climate skeptics' graveyard

-Climate change skeptics claim that the hockey stick graph published by the IPCC is inaccurate, based on flaws models etc. For reference, here is the IPCC chart with a hockey stick superimposed.
+Climate change skeptics claim that the hockey stick graph published by the IPCC is inaccurate, based on flawed models etc. For reference, here is the IPCC chart with a hockey stick superimposed.

 What I want to know is how skeptics might explain these two other charts: